compaes/MUST/README.md

 ## License

-The MUST Toolbox is a free open-source software released under the General Public License version 3.
+The MUST Toolbox is a free software; you can redistribute it and/or modify it under the terms of the GNU General Public License v3.0 as published by the Free Software Foundation.

+Copyright (C) 2020, Manel Vila-Vidal, Ana Clemente Copyright (C) 2022, T. M. Kaplan